malramsay64/phd-thesis/06_Melting_Behaviour/static_analysis.md

-When we use the supervised learning algorithm developed in @sec:supervised_learning to search for crystal growth, we only consider the structures we have found using the isopointal search.
+When we use the supervised learning algorithm developed in @sec:supervised_learning to search for crystal growth, we only consider the structures we have found using isopointal search.
-It is possible there are additional local structures forming in the liquid we are not considering since they don't appear in our isopointal search.
+In performing an isopointal search, we are reducing the degrees of freedom to search by using the symmetry of the space groups.
+A limitation of this approach is possible to overly reduce the degrees of freedom to omit favourable configurations.
+An alternate approach to identify locally favourable structures is using the clustering algorithms developed in @sec:clustering.
-In @sec:clustering, we use clustering algorithms to identify the structures we constructed from the isopointal search.
+In @sec:clustering, we use clustering algorithms to identify structures constructed from the isopointal search.
-We can use this same clustering technique to search for previously unknown structures which could be forming within the liquid.
+Here we use the clustering technique to search for new local structures that could be forming within the liquid.
 The liquid from a dynamics simulation has been chosen for a cluster search as it will allow any local structure to form without preference for those we have already created.
-Additionally the configurations from the dynamics simulations represent the longest timescale which can be studied.
+Additionally, the configurations from the dynamics simulations represent the longest timescale that can be studied.
-The results of the clustering are visualised in @fig:cluster_analysis_liquid which shows no collections of local configurations.
+The results of the clustering are visualised in @fig:cluster_analysis_liquid, which shows no collections of local configurations.
+The HDBSCAN clustering algorithm [@McInnes2017] classifies all local configurations as noise by assigning all to the cluster labelled -1.
-Regions of the configuration space with a high density of points suggest locally favourable configurations, likely those associated with a crystal structure.
+This informs us that there are no regions of the 6D feature space that have a high enough density to form a cluster.
-Neither the HDBSCAN clustering algorithm [@McInnes2017] nor the UMAP dimensionality reduction [@McInnes2018] found regions with a high density of points.
+An additional confirmation of this comes from the visualisation, where the 6D feature space has been projected into the two dimensions shown using the UMAP dimensionality reduction [@McInnes2018].
+In this visualisation (@fig:cluster_analysis_liquid), there are no regions with a high density of points indicating we haven't missed structures in our isopointal search.

 ![Clustering analysis of local configurations from a simulation of the trimer liquid